-- Visit the classroom prior to the first day of school. - Read books about school to your child. - Discuss the first day of school with your child. - Be clear when you are leaving, say goodbye and tell them when you will be back. - Remember, your child will detect your own fears and anxieties, be brave! - Your child is in safe, experienced, and caring hands.
+- Visit the classroom prior to the first day of school. - Read books about school to your child. - Discuss the first day of school with your child. - Never "sneak out" on your child, this only creates mistrust. - Try not to prolong the pain of separation. - Remember, your child will detect your own fears and anxieties, be brave! - Your child is in safe, experienced, and caring hands.